 6Health-Ecore, University of Groningen, UMCG, Open University, The Netherlands

-Automating aspects of the systematic literature reviews (SLRs) process could lead to better and up-to-date informed medical decision making, and therefore improved health outcomes for individual patients.
-Machine learning automation has been proposed to reduce the workload and potentially enhance quality of SLRs.
+Automating aspects of the systematic literature reviews (SLRs) process could lead to better and up-to-date informed medical decision-making, and therefore improved health outcomes for individual patients.
+Machine learning automation has been proposed to reduce the workload and potentially enhance the quality of SLRs.
 However, the level of inter-reviewer reliability (IRR) in both human and machine learning automated SLRs is yet unclear.

 Objectives: Our main objective is to assess the IRR reported in SLRs.
 Our secondary objective is to determine the expected IRR by authors of SLRs for both human and machine-assisted reviews.

 Results: In total, 44 eligible articles were included.
 The average Cohen’s kappa score reported was 0.8 (SD= 0.13, n=10) for abstract screening, 0.76 (SD= 0.17, n=14) for full text screening, 0.86 (SD=0.08, n=16) for the whole screening process, and 0.88 (SD= 0.08, n=16) for data extraction.
-No association was observed between the IRR and team size, items screened and quality of the SLR.
-The survey (n=37) showed similar expected Cohen’s kappa values ranging between 0.6-0.9 for either human or machine learning assisted SLRs.
+No association was observed between the IRR and team size, items screened, and quality of the SLR.
+The survey (n=37) showed similar expected Cohen’s kappa values ranging between 0.6 and 0.9 for either human or machine learning assisted SLRs.
 No trend was observed between reviewer experience and expected IRR.
-In general, authors expect a better-than-average IRR for machine learning assisted SLR compared to human based SLR in both screening and the data extraction.
+In general, authors expect a better-than-average IRR for machine learning assisted SLR compared with human-based SLR in both screening and the data extraction.